 This last method is a creative take on cropping.
 Photoshop allows you to crop images into creative shapes using the shape tool.
 Check this out.

 Select the Shape Tool from the toolbox on the left of your screen.
-There are several options available including Rectangle, Ellipse, Polygon, Line, and Custom Shape Tool.
+There are several options available including Rectangle, Ellipse, Polygon, Line, and Custom Shape tools.
 Let’s grab the Custom Shape Tool.

 In the options bar, you’ll see Photoshop’s default shape options.
 You can also download other shapes from the Internet if you’re looking for something specific.